"Pakistani Street-Style Anda Burger Recipe | Spicy Omelet Burger

 Why Anda Burger is So Popular in Pakistan

-The Anda Burger has gained popularity as an affordable street food option that offers both protein and delicious flavor.
+The Anda Burger has gained popularity as an affordable street food option that offers both protein and delicious flavour.
 Anda Burgers is a quick meal option for students and busy workers.
 Anda Burgers stand out from typical fast-food burgers due to their deep connections to the rich culinary heritage of Pakistan.
-They are spicy, flavorful, and made with care at small dhabas or roadside stalls.
+They are spicy, flavourful, and made with care at small dhabas or roadside stalls.

 It’s also incredibly versatile—you can eat it as a snack, lunch, or dinner.
 Some people even enjoy it for breakfast with a cup of chai!